buildingbeautifuluis/buildingbeautifuluis.github.io/04-Chapter-4-Getting-From-A-to-B.md

 Summary
 -------

-With our pages built, **we need to focus on the flows through the user interface**.
-In this chapter, I'll explore designing flows through interfaces, stressing the need to consider flows at different levels: page-to-page, and state-to-state.
+With our pages built, **we need to focus on the flows that users take through the user interfaces we design**.
+In this chapter, I'll explore designing user flows, stressing the need to **consider flows in different manners: page-to-page, and state-to-state**.
+In short: I'll explore the idea of getting from A → B, **ensuring our users are guided by our user interface**.

-In short: we'll explore the idea of moving from A → B, ensuring users are guided by our user interface.
+I'll also consider a number of critical flows that need to be considered when you're designing digital products, including 'onboarding' (when a user is taken through the initial screens of an application) and 'empty states' (when a user is confronted by an application that, at that moment, contains no content).